 It is possible to hand pollinate summer squash like zucchini, winter squash like butternut or pattypan, pumpkins, melons, gourds and cucumber plants for better yields.
-Indeed, gourd plants tend t oonly open their flowers at night when few pollinators are present, so hand pollinating is often necessary for a good yield.
+Indeed, the individual flowers for most of these plants only last for a day, so hand pollinating is often necessary for a good yield.
 This method will also produce an earlier harvest by encouraging plants to grow fruit sooner and faster than waiting for pollinators.

 Planting bee-friendly plants can help attract more bees to help pollinate your squash, but you may want to intervene.
 This article offers some instructions and advice for effectively self-pollinating your squash plants.

 Wait to hand pollinate until you have a decent number of blossoms on your plants; at least three or four on each plant.
 Your squash plant will have male and female blossoms.
 Here's how to tell the difference.
 The male flower has a bare stem below the flower, while the female flower has a tiny immature fruit: a baby squash!
 If that female flower is not pollinated, that tiny fruit will drop off and no fruiting will occur.

 Sometimes the earliest flowers to appear are male flowers; be patient!
 Within a few weeks this balance will shift.
 Female flowers with tiny fruits should appear soon enough.
 Normally bees will transfer pollen from the male flowers to the female flowers.
 However, you may need to help nature along by hand pollinating the flowers.